pfgithub/plcngine/notes.md

   insert it in sequence, then mutates your operation until it fits at the end of the sequence, then sends it out to everyone observing that chunk
+- the server makes sure everyone has the same operations base in the chunk. the client acknowledges which operations it has received.